 My father worked both overtime and graveyard shifts to make ends meet, and my mother lost her job and had a hard time recovering.
 In December of 2012, my father had a heart attack due to overexertion, followed by another one 5 years later, where we almost lost him.

-Hardship after hardship, I had to stop and think: I couldn’t be the only one whose life seemed to be controlled by financial situation, right?
+Hardship after hardship, I had to stop and think: I couldn’t be the only one whose life seemed to be controlled by my financial situation, right?
 Fed up, tired, and hungry for answers, I began my journey to heal my relationship with money.

-With my newfound courage to take life by the reigns, I accomplished feats I never thought possible: at 23, I paid off over $10,000 worth of credit card debt, bought a BMW in cash, made almost $40,000 during my 2nd year of blogging, and purchased a home at the age of 26 with my boyfriend.
+With my newfound courage to take life by the reigns, I accomplished feats I never thought possible: at 23, I paid off over $10,000 worth of credit card debt, I bought a BMW in cash, made almost $40,000 during my 2nd year of blogging, and purchased a home at the age of 26 with my partner.

 Both my good and bad stories are why I created The Baller on a Budget.